Ectopic pregnancy: Other

-Although some investigations have shown that patients may be at higher risk for ectopic pregnancy with advancing age, it is believed that age is a variable which could act as a surrogate for other risk factors.
+Although some investigations have shown that patients may be at higher risk for ectopic pregnancy with advancing age, it is believed that age is a variable that could act as a surrogate for other risk factors.
 Vaginal douching is thought by some to increase ectopic pregnancies.
 Women exposed to DES in utero (also known as "DES daughters") also have an elevated risk of ectopic pregnancy.
 However, DES has not been used since 1971 in the United States.
 It has also been suggested that pathologic generation of nitric oxide through increased iNOS production may decrease tubal ciliary beats and smooth muscle contractions and thus affect embryo transport, which may consequently result in ectopic pregnancy.
-The low socioeconomic status may be risk factors for ectopic pregnancy.
+Low socioeconomic status may also be a risk factor for ectopic pregnancy.

 Diagnosis

-An ectopic pregnancy should be considered as the cause of abdominal pain or vaginal bleeding in every woman who has a positive pregnancy test.
+An ectopic pregnancy should be considered as the cause of abdominal pain or vaginal bleeding in everyone who has a positive pregnancy test.
 The primary goal of diagnostic procedures in possible ectopic pregnancy is to triage according to risk rather than establishing pregnancy location.